 Our programs are designed by local experienced Ecuadorian educators and social workers, and carried out with the help of volunteers from around the world.
 Our Ecuadorian staff understands Quito and the population with which they work.
 Our international volunteers play a pivotal role as well by contributing their generosity, knowledge, experiences, and support.

 UBECI created its first program, “Academic and Social Support,” in 2003.
 This program was directed at rural populations living outside of Quito, Ecuador.
 In 2004, “We Play, Do, Learn” was created to work with child laborers on the streets of Quito.
 In 2005, both the Summer Program and the “Intervention, Rescue and Education” Program were implemented to focus on at-risk street children.

 Our current projects include Working Children Programs (street children and child laborers), School Support Program (rural academic support), Summer Project (rural summer program), and various campaigns.
 These programs focus on the needs of the children, providing equal access to activities that encourage social participation, values, education, health, self-esteem, trust, and family.

 To learn more about these specific programs, please visit our Programs page.

 - academic and social skills needed to succeed as adults

 - nutrition and hygiene

 - To enroll them in school and track their progress so that they will complete their primary and secondary studies and eventually enroll in universities

 With the help of international volunteers, we work to ensure that every child in our program has a safe environment to develop social skills and a positive identity.
-Our education programs cultivate their love of learning and encourage them to enroll and stay in school.
+Our education programs cultivate their love for learning and encourage them to enroll and stay in school.
 Our social programs bring them the healthcare services that they lack.
 UBECI then follows up with these children in school to provide them with continual support throughout their schooling.
-Our work strives to break the cycle of poverty these children live in and offers them an opportunity to become self-sufficient, productive citizens.
+Our work strives to break the cycle of poverty these children live in and offers them an opportunity to become self-sufficient, productive citizens of the world.